dovecot/documentation/docs/core/config/auth/databases/passwd_file.md

 userdb passwd-file {
   auth_username_format = %n
   passwd_file_path = /etc/imap.passwd
-  default_fields {
+  fields {
-    uid = vmail
+    uid:default = vmail
-    gid = vmail
+    gid:default = vmail
-    home = /home/vmail/%u
+    home:default = /home/vmail/%u
   }
 }
 ```

-* The `default_fields` is explained in [[setting,userdb_default_fields]].
+* The `fields` is explained in [[setting,userdb_fields]].
 They
-  can be used to provide default userdb fields based on templates in case
+  can be used to provide userdb extra fields based on templates.
+If you leave
-  they're not specified for everyone in the passwd file.
-If you leave any of
+  any of the standard userdb fields (uid, gid, home) empty in the passwd file,
-  the standard userdb fields (uid, gid, home) empty, these defaults will be
+  these defaults will be used.
+If you leave out the `:default` suffix, they
-  used.
+  override the passwd file fields.

 This file can be used as a passdb: